fiedl/github-project-to-csv/README.md

 ./github-project-to-csv.rb --project https://github.com/users/fiedl/projects/2 --output project.csv
 ```

-If you do encounter errors here, please check the [troubleshooting section](#troubleshooting) to make sure you have the correct ruby version and gems installed.
+If you do encounter errors here, please check the [troubleshooting section](#troubleshooting) to make sure you have the correct ruby version and gems installed, or [run the script via docker](#running-with-docker).

 ## Installation